-As of January 29, 2022, the Company had an unsecured revolving credit agreement to borrow \$35.0 million less the balance of any revocable credits discussed below.
-The revolving credit agreement is committed until May 2022.
-The Company is in the process of obtaining a new revolving credit agreement and expects this to be completed by May of 2022.
-The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in complianceas of January 29, 2022.
-There wereno borrowingsoutstandingunder this credit facility as of January 29, 2022, January 30, 2021 or February 1, 2020.
-At January 29, 2022, the weighted average interest rate under the credit facility was zero due to no borrowingsoutstanding at the end of the year.
+At January 28, 2023, the Company had an unsecured revolving credit agreement, which provided for borrowings of up to \$35.0 million less the balance of any revocable letters of credit related to purchase commitments, and was committed through May 2027.
+The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in compliance as of January 28, 2023.
+There were no borrowings outstanding under this credit facility as of January 28, 2023 or January 29, 2022.
+At January 28, 2023, the weighted average interest rate under the credit facility was zero due to no borrowings outstanding at the end of the year.

-At January 29, 2022, January 30, 2021 and February 1, 2020, the Company had no outstanding revocable letters of credit relating to purchase commitments.
+At January 28, 2023 and January 29, 2022, the Company had no outstanding revocable letters of credit relating to purchase commitments.